simwrapper/simwrapper.github.io/docs/intro-running-locally.md

 **Shortest path to a running local installation:**

 Use the [uv software manager](https://docs.astral.sh/uv/). uv is the modern replacement for all previous python software management tools like pip, poetry, virtualenv, etc. It eliminates the problems with virtual environments, messy multiple Python versions, etc. It is far, far faster and more error-proof than using pip or other methods!
-- Install uv first if you don't already have it: https://docs.astral.sh/uv/getting-started/installation
+- (1) Install uv first if you don't already have it: https://docs.astral.sh/uv/getting-started/installation
+  - Read the output from the install command; you might need to edit your PATH to include the program.
   - uv will use your local install of Python.
-If you don't have Python or have an old Python < 3.8, let uv install a recent python for you (no, this won't mess up any of your existing python installations!):
+If you don't have Python or have a very old Python < 3.6, let uv install a recent python for you (no, this won't mess up any of your existing python installations!):
     - `uv python install 3.11`
+- (2) Install the simwrapper command-line tool using uv:
+  - `uv tool install simwrapper`
-- Go to the folder containing the data you want to explore, and run
+- (3) Go to the folder containing your data and run:
-  - `uvx simwrapper run`
+  - `simwrapper run`

-- There's no step 3!
-SimWrapper is now running at http://127.0.0.1:4999 or http://localhost:4999
+That's it!
+Your site is running at http://127.0.0.1:4999

-`uvx` is a combined installer/command runner that will auto install the simwrapper tool from https://pypi.org/project/simwrapper/ on first run.
-Each time it runs, it will check for the latest version and update automatically.
-In offline mode it runs the most recent version that it has already installed.
-- Read the [uv docs](https://docs.astral.sh/uv/) for many other uv capabilities such as `uv tool install simwrapper` and managing your pip dependencies and python versions!
+Read the [uv docs](https://docs.astral.sh/uv/) for many other uv capabilities such as `uv tool install simwrapper` and managing your pip dependencies and python versions!

 **pip**

 You can also use pip directly, with `pip install simwrapper`.
 If you go this route, you should probably create a virtualenv (venv) and make sure you have a recent version of Python.
 These extra steps can be a real pain, especially because SimWrapper has many data science dependencies which are difficult to install.
 Please use `uv` instead, as above :-)

 ### Use Docker